Static ARP is not applied at boot time

 NOTE: KINDLY DELETE THE FILES ONCE U HAVE SEEN THEM INCLUDING THE CAPTURE IN THE EARLIER POST

-#27 Updated by Jim Pingle almost 9 years ago
+#27 Updated by Jim Pingle about 9 years ago

 So for some reason your MAC/IP pairs are not being added to the ARP table when you enable static ARP.

 Although you still have entries without hostnames in that config, and the current GUI will not let you enable static ARP in that case.
 (Or not, my brain didn't process that properly, it's IPs that you need -- ignore that)

 #29 Updated by Bipin Chandra about 9 years ago